 So much has happened.
 I’m a wife now.
 A small tragedy from which I will never recover is that you weren’t here to meet him.
 You always told me that Heaven was carving out a special soul for me.
 I wanted to believe you, because you were milk and honey and truth and hope, but I also knew you were unwittingly partial to me and my happiness, which perhaps polluted your ability to accurately divine the future.
 But Gram, you were right.
 He is a special soul.
 He was carved out just for me.
 I know you can see it all from where you stand.
 Do you see our sandy Sundays?
 Do you watch with us as we watch the waves crash and retreat?
 Is it you who places all that green glass there for me to find, just when I need it?
 I can hardly ever sit with my toes in the sand without thinking of you; you loved the beach so much.
 Maybe that is another reason why this place feels so much like home to me, why I breathe so easily here.
 I haven’t used my inhaler more than twice since December and I can’t help but think of that as a metaphor for how life in general feels, now.
 I just breathe so much better.
 I didn’t realize how discontent I was before we got here.
 But now I can feel myself expanding and reaching and inhaling deeply and Gram, it all feels so important.

 I got up and walked toward the tide, hoping for a decent sized piece of glass.
 The water rushed over my feet and back again, and I picked up shell after shell, tossing them back when realizing they weren’t in perfect condition.
 But then, that didn’t seem fair- to discard something just because it was broken.
 I, after all, was a little bit broken.
 What the tossing and crashing of those waves had done to those shells, life had done to me a little bit.
 But here they were, beautifully adorning the sand, gracing themselves against the rocks.
 And so many comforts flowed into me, Gram.
 I was no different from that great, crashing expanse before me.
 I had been lifted high by Celestial tides and those same tides had come crashing down.
 But, I had expanses within me yet uncharted.
 And I had depths, too.
-The healing was in those depths, and I would eventually meet them.
+The healing was in those depths, and I would eventually find my grace to meet them.